athalhammer/summaClient/README.md

 <span its-ta-ident-ref="http://dbpedia.org/resource/Chopper_(motorcycle)">chopper</span>
 ```

-As a matter of fact, you can download the *.js files respectively and include it on your own server.
+As a matter of fact, you can download the above *.js files respectively and include it on your own server.

 ## Summaries
 You don't like the summaries of [Summarum](http://km.aifb.kit.edu/summa/summarum)?
 Build your own ones by implementing the interface Summarizer.java of